-简体中文 Tiếng Việt 日本語 한국어 हिन्दी Español Français العربية বাংলা Português Русский اردو Bahasa Indonesia Deutsch Naijá मराठी తెలుగు Türkçe தமிழ்
+English 简体中文 Tiếng Việt 日本語 한국어 हिन्दी Español Français العربية বাংলা Português Русский اردو Bahasa Indonesia Deutsch Naijá मराठी తెలుగు Türkçe தமிழ்

 Dis tool helps you test audio device performance across 10Hz - 21kHz.
 E support sine wave generation, sweep analysis and noise tests for speakers, headphones and studio setups.

-Live spectrum analysis
+Live spectrum check

 660 Hz